Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 assertTextPresent  Selenium-RC
 =================  ============  ===========

-.. note:: The table doesn't include that the script is written to test a search at http://www.google.com
+.. note:: In the table is not mentioned that the script is written to test a search at http://www.google.com

 Here is the test script exported to all the programming languages: